dataforgoodfr/12_bloom/README.md

 //TO UPDATE
 ```

-You can now jump to [Use the Bloom Application](#use-the-bloom-application)
+You can now jump to [Use Trawl Watch](#use-trawl-watch)

 ### Database migration

-Trawlwatch DB model has been refactored during DataForGood season 12.
-If you run a version of Trawlwactch using the old
+Trawl Watch DB model has been refactored during DataForGood season 12.
+If you run a version of Trawl Wach using the old
 model follow next steps to upgrade.

 - Upgrade DB model: